quilt/account-abstraction-playground/README.md

 ### Create a Signer Account

-To create an account that we will use as the signer (PoA equivalent of a miner) for the testnet, do:
+To create an account that will serve as the signer (PoA equivalent of a miner) for the testnet, do:

 ```shell
 go-ethereum/build/bin/geth account new --datadir data